- Institutional Review Board (IRB)

 Step 3: Submission to Quorum.
 Once SLU authorization (the signed Central IRB Submission Authorization Form and signed Institutional Cover Page) is received, the investigator can proceed with submission of materials directly to Quorum.
 The Institutional Cover Page should be included with the Quorum submission, along with the SLU approved HIPAA Authorization form.
 The Quorum website and OnQ Portal system training (available once log into system) can be referenced for assistance in submitting materials.

 Step 5: Do not commence research until all institutional approvals are in place.
 Make sure that all institutional approvals and the clinical trial agreement are in place prior to beginning the study.
+IRB-stamped HIPAA Authorizations will be provided to the research team from the SLU IRB Office once central IRB approval is in place and consent materials have been accepted by the institution.

 What do I need to do after approval?